Transcript: Gerson-style Therapy vs. Chemotherapy

-You’d think with all the interest in complementary and alternative medicine there’d be lots of these trials, but they’re actually exceedingly rare, and difficult to do.
+Now, you’d think with all the interest in complementary and alternative medicine, there’d be lots of these trials.
+But, they’re actually exceedingly rare, and difficult to do.
 The National Cancer Institute and American Cancer Society should be commended for their efforts here.

-So 55 patients, 23 chose chemo; 32 chose treatment with enzymes, supplements, detox and an organic diet, composed of mostly raw foods.
+So, 55 patients; 23 chose chemo; 32 chose treatment with enzyme supplements, detox, and an organic diet, composed mostly of raw foods.

-Well first of all, before they even started they agreed on what’s called a “stopping rule.”
-If one therapy started working way better than the other, then they’d just stop it because it would be unethical to continue.
-That point was reached and they had to stop the study prematurely because there were so many more deaths in the… Gerson therapy alternative group.
+Well, first of all, before they even started, they agreed on what’s called a “stopping rule.”
+If one therapy started working way better than the other, then they’d just stop it [the study], because it would be unethical to continue.
+That point was reached, actually, and they had to stop the study prematurely because there were so many more deaths—in the Gerson therapy alternative group.

 Here’s the survival curve.
 Here’s the chemo group.
-As you can see, despite conventional medicine’s best efforts, about half were dead in a year, but here’s the enzyme and raw food group.
-As you can see they started dying off almost immediately, whereas those in chemo group tended to be able to hold out longer.
-Yeah but what about the quality of their lives in their last few months on earth?
-Quality of life was significantly better in the chemo group as well.
+As you can see, despite conventional medicine’s best efforts, about half were dead in a year.
+But, here’s the enzyme and raw food group.
+As you can see, they started dying off almost immediately, whereas those in the chemo group tended to be able to hold out longer.

-“Conclusion: Among patients who have pancreatic cancer, those who chose jemsitabean-based chemotherapy survived more than three times as long (14 months on average versus 4 months) and had better quality of life than those who chose proteolytic enzyme treatment.”
+“Conclusion: Among patients who have pancreatic cancer, those who chose gemcitabine-based chemotherapy survived more than three times as long [14 months, on average, versus 4 months]…and had better quality of life than those who chose [the alternative] proteolytic enzyme treatment.”